 Colostomy bags are small bags that collect bodily waste passed through the stoma.

 In individuals with a colostomy, the stool is primarily firm, which is why a closed pouch is a good choice for many.
-In some cases, the stoma output may be a more liquid form, making drainable ostomy pouches a preferable option.
+In some cases, the stoma output may be a more liquid form, making a drainable ostomy pouches a preferable option.

 There are many colostomy bag care accessories and supplies designed to make you feel secure and comfortable.
 These often include pouch support accessories, odor-eliminating products, and skin protecting products.